portoio/PWiT/content/profiles/andreia-campos.md

   - Marketing
 ---

-**\*\*Early years and where you came from? \*\***
+**Early years and where you came from?**

 I was born in Porto.
 With a degree in Management from FEP, I started working in finance for Siemens, a German company.
 I moved to Beijing in 2008 to study Mandarin and start working in the fashion industry.
-After Inov Contact program in Mexico City, I moved back to Porto to work for Parfois as Marketing Manager where I stayed for 4 years
+After Inov Contact program in Mexico City, I moved back to Porto to work for Parfois as Marketing Manager where I stayed for 4 years.

 **How were you introduced to the world of tech?**